ucsb-csw8/w23-project/project03.md

 * `"calories"`: an integer with the number of calories in the menu item.
 * `"price"`: a float with the menu item's price using the format 00.00.
 * `"is_vegetarian"`: a string with value "yes" or "no" for if the menu item is vegetarian.
-* `"genre"`: a variable length list of strings with the genres of the music applicable to the song.
 * `"spicy_level"`: an integer from 1 to 4, representing the menu item's spice level.

 Here is an example of what a dictionary with a **single menu item's information** could look like: